 How much does Spree SW cost?

-access to all Spree activities throughout the weekend (except kayaking and raft building
+£45 for young people aged 8 - 15, which includes access to all Spree activities throughout the weekend (except kayaking and raft building @ £14 for one hour);

-* Group Bookings received after Wednesday June 1st will incur a £10 per person surcharge.
+Group Bookings received after June 1st will incur a £10 per person surcharge (except 15 - 17s in the Development track).

 How do I bring my group to Spree SW?

-Have a look at the next section where you will find everything else you need to know about coming to Spree SW.
+1. Have a look at the tabbed box below where you will find lots more info about coming to Spree SW.

-Once you are pretty sure you are coming to Spree SW, the group's main leader should visit the Booking Page and complete a DBS Declaration Form*.
-We will then send them a link to a Group Booking Form which is filled in on-line.
-Once the booking is completed you can then sit back and look forward to an amazing weekend with your group in July!
+3. Once you are sure you are coming to Spree SW, the group's main leader should visit the Booking Page and complete a DBS Declaration Form*.
+We will then send them a link to an on-line Group Booking Form.

-*The most important thing to do is IMMEDIATELY check that every adult likely to come with your group meets our 2016 CRB/DBS requirements - visit the Booking Page to view the Policy.
-If any person aged 18+ at the start of Spree SW does NOT meet the new DBS requirements, and therefore needs a new DBS check, this MUST be started immediately as per our Policy and if the new DBS certificate is not back in time the adult concerned WILL NOT be allowed to stay overnight at the site even if this means the group cannot then come.
-We cannot stress enough how important it is that Groups sort their DBS's early, and by Easter if at all possible, as the checks can take several months to complete!
+*The most important thing to do is IMMEDIATELY check that every adult likely to come meets our 2017 CRB/DBS requirements - visit the Booking Page to view the Policy.
+If anyone aged 18 or over at the start of Spree SW does NOT meet the DBS requirements, and therefore needs a new DBS check, this MUST be started immediately as per our Policy and if the new DBS certificate is not back in time the adult concerned WILL NOT be allowed to stay overnight at the site even if this means the group cannot then come.
+We cannot stress enough how important it is that Groups sort their DBS's early, and by Easter 2017, if at all possible, as the checks can take several months to complete!

 Overview of Spree SW